cory321/Hemsy/PRD.md

 - **Feature 3.1.1: Create Order Flow**
   - **User Story**: As a seamstress, I want to create an order by selecting a client and adding garments + services so I can record new jobs.
 - **Feature 3.1.2: Garment Details in Order**
-  - **User Story**: As a seamstress, within order creation, I want to add garments (title, photo, due/event dates, stage) so I capture all details.
+  - **User Story**: As a seamstress, within order creation, I want to add garments (title, photo, due/event dates) so I capture all details.
+Garments automatically start in "New" stage.
 - **Feature 3.1.3: Orders List & Detail**
   - **User Story**: As a seamstress, I want a list of all orders (filterable) and a detail page showing its garments/services so I can track progress.
 - **Feature 3.1.4: Garment Backlog & Filters**